-Equally worrying is any escape of a volume of air with Skydrol vapour in it.
-Inhaling this stuff cannot be good.
-It is horrible.
-Pressure testing a reservoir or hose assembly that has even a trace of Skydrol in it is something to be very, very careful about.
+Avoid inhaling any escape of a volume of air with Skydrol vapour in it.
+Watch out when pressure testing a reservoir or hose assembly that has even a trace of Skydrol in it.

-In passing, whenever we have specified an air driven pump unit for one of our Skydrol filling and pressure test trolley units, we have always used a distance piece between the air motor and hydraulic section.
+Whenever we have specified an air driven pump unit for one of our Skydrol filling and pressure test trolley units, we have always used a distance piece between the air motor and hydraulic section.
 This will ensure that any fluid leak from the high pressure seal will not be blown out with exhaust air from the air motor.
-Again, Skydrol laden air in the shop is very bad news.

-You will need to ensure fluid is clean and free from contamination.
-The quart cans are useful because you only open what you need.
-Many users use filtration either on the outlet of the pump or in the line from the pump.
-You can also rely on stainless systems not corroding.
+The answer is yes using a hydraulic filter.
+The previous notes on materials will apply, so a skydrol cleaning rig will be quite specialist.
+Be careful to use compatible filter elements.
+MP Filtri would be our first port of call.
+We have found that dispensing direct from the Eastman drum or can provides cleaner fluid than dispensing from a larger tank.
+Micropac MK dispensers were designed to fit the one gallon or five gallon Eastman containers.
+Use a Micropac MB drum pump on the larger drum.
 Keep in mind the five year shelf life on fluid in cans / drums and the need to check for contamination / water ingress into a hydraulic system.
 If you are designing a system, you will be thinking about contamination control on Skydrol and also some easy means of sampling the Skydrol to take a small amount for cleanliness testing.
 We normally tee in a Swagelok bleed valve or little two way ball valve.

 Safe working and how Micropac pumps can provide an easy solution.

-Whether you are dispensing Skydrol from a drum, filling or charging systems like brakes or pressure testing, Micropac pumps were designed to provide well engineered solutions.
+Whether you need a Skydrol drum pump, are moving volumes of fluid using a Skydrol Transfer Pump, or are simply filling, charging or pressure testing, Micropac pumps were designed to provide well engineered solutions.